Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Introduction

 The origin of life on the planetary surface is a complex and multifaceted problem.
 The famous Urey-Miller experiments demonstrated how a reducing atmosphere dominated by molecules such as H$_2$ and CO exposed to energetic lightning discharges is prone to catalysis of organic molecules \citep{MillerUrey1959,Miyakawa+etal2002}.
 However, as discussed above, the early atmosphere of Earth may have been already oxidizing.
 Neutral or oxidizing atmospheres synthesize far lower amounts of organic molecules in lightning discharge experiments \citep{SchlesingerMiller1983,Cleaves+etal2008}.
 In contrast, the reducing atmosphere on early Mars could have been more conducive to the origin of life \citep{Deng+etal2020b,Liu+etal2021}.
-However, the rapid loss of the martian atmosphere is a challenge to Mars as a cradle of life \citep{Wordsworth2016a}.
-Nevertheless, impacts of metal-rich asteroids could have created temporary reducing atmospheres on both Earth and Mars until hydrogen escape \citep{Zahnle+etal2020}.
+However, the loss of the martian atmosphere is a challenge to Mars as a cradle of life \citep{Wordsworth2016a}.
+After the hydrodynamical escape of its primordially outgassed atmosphere, competition between volcanic outgassing and hydrogen escape of these gases would have led to intermittent periods of either reducing or oxidizing atmospheric conditions \citep{Lanza+etal2016,Wordsworth+etal2021}.
+Impacts of metal-rich asteroids could also have created temporary reducing atmospheres on both Earth and Mars until the released hydrogen escaped \citep{Zahnle+etal2020,CitronStewart2022}.

 On our own Earth, it has been proposed that life arose in warm little surface ponds that experienced periodic wet-dry cycles leading to the assembly of complex organic molecules and protocells \citep{DaSilva+etal2015,Hassenkam+etal2020}.
 In this view, the feedstock organic molecules were delivered to Earth by comets and meteorites \citep{Pearce+etal2017}, with the massive early atmosphere helping to reduce the impact speed and hence the survival of the organic molecules \citep{ChybaSagan1992}.
 Alternatively, life on Earth may have originated in undersea hydrothermal vent systems near mid-ocean ridges \citep{ShockSchulte1998,MartinRussell2003,Kelley+etal2005}.
-Understanding the composition and evolution of the early atmospheres of terrestrial planets and their water oceans is under all circumstances a key astrophysical/geochemical deliverable that provides the initial conditions for the prebiotic chemistry that led to the origin of life.
+Understanding the composition and evolution of the early atmospheres of terrestrial planets and their water oceans is under all circumstances a key astrophysical and geochemical deliverable that provides the initial conditions for the prebiotic chemistry that led to the origin of life.